Sunday, January 18, 2026

 Multiple factors have been implicated, from the impact of the covid pandemic to social media and climate change all thought to play a role.
 And while a range of psychotherapies and medications are available to treat mental health conditions, some practitioners are looking to nature as a solution.

 Under a recent health initiative in Canada, doctors are prescribing free annual passes to national parks for patients in a bid to help their well-being.
+Canadian doctors have already prescribed “nature therapy”, sometimes called forest bathing, to help tackle mental health issues including anxiety, depression, and insomnia.

 “We are very lucky in Canada to have a world of beautiful natural spaces at our doorstep to enjoy healthy outdoor activities,” Steven Guilbeault, minister of Environment and Climate Change, said in a statement announcing the initiative last year.
 “This exciting collaboration with PaRx is a breakthrough for how we treat mental and physical health challenges, and couldn’t come at a better time as we continue to grapple with the impacts of the COVID-19 pandemic on our daily lives.”

-The program is based on, and supported by, a growing body of evidence showing how time in nature can have myriad positive impacts on health and wellbeing.
+The program is based on, and supported by, a growing body of evidence showing how time in nature can have myriad positive impacts on health and well-being.
 According to PaRx, spending just two hours a week outside can improve heart health, boost energy levels, and even increase longevity.
 And when it comes to mental health benefits, PaRx lists reduced stress and anxiety.

 This type of treatment broadly falls under the umbrella of ‘eco-therapy’, which mental health charity Mind describes as “a formal type of therapeutic treatment which involves doing outdoor activities in nature.”
 It can take place in both rural and urban settings, including parks, gardens, farms, and woodlands and can involve non-profit work such as tree planting.